workshop / practicalmeeg2025 /

 You could download all data from OpenNeuro.
 However, that would be either a very large download, or you would have to install datalad to get the subset of the data used in this workshop.
 To make it easy for you, we provide a βprunedβ version that only contains the subset of files needed.

-folder on our download server.
+You can download the pruned data as either the pruned_sub-01 or pruned_sub-15 folder on our download server.
 Note that this is a WebDav server and you should use a WebDav client like CyberDuck or FileZilla.
-On Windows you can also map it as a network drive.
-By using a WebDav client you can maintain the folder structure when downloading, which is important!
+On Windows you can also map it as a network drive and then drag the folders over to copy-and paste them to your own computer.
+It is important to maintain the BIDS folder structure!

 Besides the raw data, we will also use some already processed data (as some computations take too long).
 Specifically, we have prepared and shared the headmodel and sourcemodel for the selected subject.
 Furthermore, we have processed all subjects up to and including to the source level, as that is what we will use for the group analysis.
-This processed data is available from the derivatives
+This processed data is available from the derivatives folder on our download server.
+Please note that this is not the same as the derivatives that is contained within the BIDS ds000117-pruned data: that only contains the MaxFiltered data and the FreeSurfer output, not the FieldTrip-processed data.